hrgdavor/java-hipster-ioc/README.md

 - **Bean Visibility:** Child can access parent beans but not vice versa.
 - **Lifecycle Management:** Each context manages its own lifecycle; ensure proper startup/shutdown sequence.
-- **Spring Boot Defaults:** By default, only one context is created.
-Hierarchies are advanced cases—use `SpringApplicationBuilder` for full control.

 ------

 ## Practical Example